So, you want to know which is better, Waterpik or Sonicare Airfloss?

 Waterpik is the name of a company and brand, who are best known for making a type of product called water flossers.

-They are not the only brand who make water flossers, but they do dominate with their range and market share.
+They are not the only brand that make water flossers, but they do dominate with their range and market share.

 Several of their products appear in our list of the top water flossers, and the WP-660 also takes the number 1 spot.